metal-stack/docs/docs/src/development/proposals/MEP17/README.md

 - `mgmtspine`
 - `mgmteor`

-Depending on the type its reconcilation loop will differ.
+Depending on the type its reconciliation loop will differ.
 The current behavior should mostly remain unchanged for leaf switches.
 Things to change for non-leaves: